ant-design/ant-design-pro-site/docs/style.en-US.md

 <div class="title___3TqAx">title</div>
 ```

-The class name is automatically added a hash value, which guarantees its uniqueness.
+Hash value is added to the class name automatically, which guarantees its uniqueness.

-In addition to the basics above, there are some key points to note:
+In addition to the basics above, there are some key points to be noted:

 - CSS Modules only convert `className` and `id`.
 Others such as property selectors and tag selectors are not processed.
-It is recommended to use className as much as possible.
+It is recommended to take className as the first choice.
 - Since you do not have to worry about className repeat, your className can be as simple as possible with basic semantics.

-CSS Modules above only the most basic introduction, are interested can refer to other documents:
+It's a brief introduction for CSS Modules, for details, please refer to:

 - [github/css-modules](https://github.com/css-modules/css-modules)
 - [CSS Modules Usage Tutorial](http://www.ruanyifeng.com/blog/2016/06/css_modules.html)